 This type of surgery is performed in the operating room, and is usually only undertaken if the above medicines and lasers have failed to lower the eye pressure appropriately.
 In this surgery, an alternate route for fluid to flow out of the eye is created.
 The fluid drains into a lake or “blister” that is normally hidden under the upper eyelid.

-Dr. Rhodes has experience with all of the above surgical treatments, and will discuss with you which specific treatments are appropriate for your eye(s).
+Our ophthalmologists have experience with all of the above surgical treatments, and will discuss with you which specific treatments are appropriate for your eye(s).